yliu1268/cast-workflows/targetedTR/README.md

   * if reading from non-public Google cloud buckets, you must also set the `String GOOGLE_PROJECT` and `String GCS_OAUTH_TOKEN` variables.

+Additional required inputs are:

+* `String outprefix`: Output files all start with this string

+* `File genome`: path to reference fasta file

+* `File genome_index`: path to fasta file index

+* `File tr_bed`: path to bed file used for HipSTR genotyping

+Additional optional inputs:

+* `Boolean infer_samps_from_file`: If set to `true`, use the BAM/CRAM filenames to infer sample names rather than relying on the read group tag.
+Set to true for UKB.
+* `Float sleep_constant`: To avoid launching too many jobs at once, HipSTR jobs can sleep for a bit before running.
+The number of seconds to sleep for each batch is set to `sleep_constant*batch_num`.
+If `sleep_constant` is 0, jobs will not sleep.

+## WDL Outputs
 ## Testing the WDL

 To validate the wdl: